ksonnet/ksonnet/docs/cli-reference/ks_prototype_use.md

     --name=nginx                                                         \
     --image=nginx

-Note that if we were to specify to expand the template as JSON or YAML, we would generate a file with a '.json' or '.yaml' extension, respectively.
-See examples below for an example of how to do this.

 Note also that 'prototype-name' need only contain enough of the suffix of a name to uniquely disambiguate it among known names.
 For example, 'deployment' may resolve ambiguously, in which case 'use' will fail, while 'deployment' might be